MtzGuillermo/github-pages-with-jekyll/_posts/2021-03-11-Second day.md

 ## More testing

-For now its been a little difficult to understand how to use propperly :car
+For now its been a little difficult to understand the scope of Git Hub Pages